-RES 510 Introduction to Integrative Medicine (2 credits)
+RES 510 - Introduction to Integrative Medicine

 The field of integrative medicine involves many complex disciplines.
-This course explains the basic philosophies and practices of Ayurveda, Chinese Medicine, Naturopathy, Homeopathy, Shamanic Healing, and other integrative medicine practices.
+This course explains the basic philosophies and practices of Ayurveda, Chinese medicine, naturopathy, homeopathy, shamanic healing, and other integrative medicine practices.

-RES 518 Introduction to Research and Ethics (2 credits)
+RES 518 - Introduction to Research and Ethics

-This course will cover the ethical issues that are faced in conducting clinical research.
+This course covers the ethical issues that are faced in conducting clinical research.
 Some of the important topics covered are understanding issues of fraud and research misconduct, defining conflict of interest and responsible conduct of research, the Health Insurance Portability and Accountability Act (HIPAA), the basics of informed consent, distinguishing between research and treatment, and outlining the IRB process.
 There will be special emphasis to explain these concepts from the integrative medicine perspective.